bkim3395/Melp/README.md

 [Melp Live](https://melp-yelp-clone.herokuapp.com/#/)

-Melp is a Yelp clone.
+Melp is a responsive single page app inspired by Yelp.
 User can browse restaurants in their local area, look up information about specific business and submit a review optionally with pictures.

 ## Technologies Used
 + Ruby on Rails